- Data protection clause

 Ratio of transactions not yet settled

 |Thousands of Euros|

 Total payments outstanding

-“Average period of payment to suppliers” is taken to be the period that elapses from the delivery of the goods or the provision of the services by the supplier to the effective payment of the transaction.
+‘Average supplier payment term’ is the period elapsing between delivery of the goods or provision of the services by the supplier and effective payment for the transaction.

 The maximum legally-permitted supplier payment term applicable to the Group under Law 3/2004 establishing measures to tackle trade supplier non-payment is 30 days, unless the parties mutually agree to extend it to up to 60 days.
 The Group has negotiated a maximum payment term of 60 days with substantially all its suppliers and trade creditors; accordingly, the weighted average payment term is calculated taking those negotiations into account.